netstim/leaddbs/Lead_manual/group_analyses_with_lead-dbs/README.md

 Within the group-GUI, select the patients using the `Add Patients` button.

 From here, several options for visualization and analysis of clinical/multimodal data are available.

+`lead group` is still in development and available documentation is scarce.
+Please contact us for help with a group analysis.